Can I book a campsite to the next festival at this event?

 How far are the showgrounds from Millmerran?

 The Showgrounds are approximately 3kms from Millmerran township.
-The Heritage Bank courtesy bus is available from the showgrounds to Millmerran several times a day during the week leading up to the festival and over the festival weekend.
+There is a courtesy bus is available from the showgrounds to Millmerran several times a day during the week leading up to the festival and over the festival weekend.

 Is there an ATM on site?